- 10+ Guests Price as advertised*

 Breakfast | Lunch

 This morning you’ll rise early and say "au revoir" to the lavender fields of Provence to focus on your next destination - the majestic Alps.
 After a scenic 3.5 hour transfer, you’ll gear up to tackle the next classic climbs: Télégraphe and Galibier.
 Now the Tour's most visited mountain pass, the peloton first ascended Galibier in 1911.
 Take on the same route as the pros and understand just what makes the double ascent so tough!
 Challenging and beautiful, this is one of the great rides of the French Alps.
-If you're up to it, throw in the Lacets de Montvernier, featured in this year's Tour de France, for some additional miles.
+If you're up to it, throw in the Lacets de Montvernier, featured in last year's Tour de France, for some additional miles.
 After cresting the top of Galibier, you have a beautiful and fast descent to the town of La Grave, and our hotel for the night, Hotel-Edelweiss.
 This evening you’ll be treated to a cycling-friendly dinner so you can retreat to your bed in time to rest up for tomorrow’s special day.

 St. Michel to La Grave with Col du Télégraphe and Col du Galibier

 Approximately 35 miles with 7,500 feet of climbing

 Col du Télégraphe to La Grave via Col du Galibier